Arjunmehta312/Gambling-Simulator/README.md

 - **Python:** Main programming language.
 - **Tkinter:** Used for creating the GUI.
-- **Random:** Used for shuffling the deck and dealing cards.
+- **Random:** Used for shuffling the deck and dealing cards, rolling dice, and generating random multipliers in the Limbo game.

 ### Code Structure

-The application code is organized into several key sections:
+The application code is organized into several key sections for each game:

+#### Blackjack Game

-1. **Imports and Initial Setup:** Import necessary libraries and initialize constants like the deck of cards and balance.
+1. **Imports and Initial Setup:** Import necessary libraries and initialize constants like the deck of cards, balance, and other game-specific variables.
-2. **Helper Functions:** Define functions for dealing cards and calculating hand values.
+2. **Helper Functions:** Define functions for dealing cards, and calculating hand values.
-3. **BlackjackApp Class:** Main class encapsulating all game logic, including GUI elements, game actions, and state management.
+3. **BlackjackApp Class:** Main class encapsulating all Blackjack game logic, including GUI elements, game actions, and state management.

+#### Dice Game

+1. **Imports and Initial Setup:** Import necessary libraries and initialize constants like the dice, balance, and other game-specific variables.
+2. **Helper Functions:** Define functions for rolling dice and playing sound effects.
+3. **DiceGame Class:** Class encapsulating all Dice game logic, including GUI elements, game actions, and state management.

+#### Limbo Game

+1. **Imports and Initial Setup:** Import necessary libraries and initialize constants like the multipliers, balance, and other game-specific variables.
+2. **Helper Functions:** Define functions for generating multipliers and playing sound effects.
+3. **LimboGame Class:** Class encapsulating all Limbo game logic, including GUI elements, game actions, and state management.

+#### Main Execution

-4. **Main Execution:** Initialize and run the game application.
+1. **Main Execution:** Initialize and run the game application.

 ### Detailed Code Explanation